 Offers in Compromise

 The Offer in Compromise program is one of the more famous collection alternatives available at the IRS.
-It was and has been made famous by sketchy late-night TV commercials and radio ads promising to settle your debt “for pennies on the dollar” or to “negotiate with the IRS.”
+It has been featured on sketchy late-night TV and radio ads promising to “settle your debt for pennies on the dollar” or “negotiate with the IRS.”
 While some people get these results, they have more to do with their financial condition.

 Filing an Offer in Compromise also increases the statute of limitations on the IRS’s ability to collect the tax.
-For this reason, while Offers can be excellent tool in many cases, if candidates are not carefully screened they can do much more harm than good.
-In addition to the increase in the amount of time the IRS has to collect the tax if the offer fails an accepted offer carries with it a 5-year compliance requirement.
+While offers can be an excellent tool in many cases, if candidates are not carefully screened, they can do much more harm than good.
+In addition to the increase in the amount of time the IRS has to collect the tax if the offer fails, an accepted offer carries with it a five-year compliance requirement.

-An OIC is a good tool, in the right circumstances, but we highly advise consulting a neutral professional you know and trust before attempting to file one.
+An OIC is a good tool in the right circumstances.
+We highly advise consulting a neutral professional you know and trust before attempting to file one.
 Contact us for assistance in this situation.

 The process is much more akin to proving that you can’t pay than a “settlement.”
-This means that there are some strict requirements for this program, your acceptance into it often has more to do with your financial situation than the strength of a “negotiator” and if you do not meet the requirements your offer will be denied almost instantly.
+This means that there are some strict requirements for this program.
+Your acceptance into it often has more to do with your financial situation than the strength of a “negotiator.”
+If you do not meet the requirements, your offer will be denied instantly.

-This is one of the reasons that while we do file offers in compromise we often counsel people against them and suggest other strategies.
-In addition to the cost of the preparation of an Offer in Compromise and the fees associated with following up with the IRS a failed Offer in Compromise also extends the amount of time the IRS is legally able to attempt collection of tax debt.
+This is one reason why while we do file offers in compromise.
+We often counsel people against them and suggest other strategies.
+In addition to the cost of preparing an Offer in Compromise and the fees associated with following up with the IRS, a failed Offer in Compromise also extends the amount of time the IRS is legally able to attempt collection of tax debt.

 We feel strongly that tax advisers should act in the best interests of their clients.
-This belief leads us to heavily vet any potential offer in compromise candidate to make sure that a potential offer does not worsen their situation.
+This belief leads us to vet any potential offer in compromise candidates heavily.
+We make sure that a potential offer does not worsen their situation.

-This is a much less well-known version of the two types of Offers in Compromise.
-The more common one deals with “Doubt as to Liability allows the taxpayer to make the argument that the balance the IRS has assessed against the taxpayer is either not or unlikely to be correct.
-Doubt as to liability Offers are used much less often and are generally used in much more specialized situations where amending a return isn’t advisable or won’t yield the same result.
-However, there are certain specific types of problems that they can be useful for certain problems, especially if the Internal Revenue Service is making active collections efforts.
+On the other hand, Doubt as to Liability allows the taxpayer to argue that the balance the IRS has assessed against the taxpayer is unlikely to be correct.
+Doubt as to Liability Offers are used less often.
+They are generally used in much more specialized situations where amending a return isn’t advisable or won’t yield the same result.
+However, they can be useful for certain problems, especially if the Internal Revenue Service is making active collections efforts.

 Innocent and Injured Spouse

-Innocent spouse relief is often applied for in situations where a spouse or former spouse has committed tax fraud, lied to the spouse about their tax situation, or has withheld information about taxes from the spouse or former spouse.
+Innocent spouse relief is often applied in situations where a spouse or former spouse has committed tax fraud, lied about their tax situation, or has withheld information about taxes.
 Innocent spouse claims are particularly effective in situations where financial control and or abuse are present.
 Innocent spouse claims are often particularly delicate.